Noise sensitivity of percolation via differential inequalities: Introduction

 \paragraph{Convention for the constants.} In all the paper, $c$ and $C$ are positive constants \textit{that are not necessarily the same at each occurrence}.
 These constants are independent of the scale parameters $k,m,n,\ldots$, the time parameters $s,t,u,\ldots$, the coordinates $i$ and the subsets of coordinates $R,S,\ldots$, but may depend on the arm type $\star$.
 Following this convention, we will often omit the quantifiers for the constants.
 For example, the statement ``$\forall t$ $\psi(t)\ge c\varphi(t)$'' should be interpreted as ``$\exists c>0\ \forall t$ $\psi(t)\ge c\varphi(t)$''.
 Occasionally, we may we need to fix a constant for multiple uses, and we will make it clear by writing the constant with an index (e.g. $C_1,C_2,\ldots$).
 Finally, given two functions $\varphi,\psi$ with non-negative values, we let if $c\varphi \le \psi \le C\varphi$.

-\paragraph{Acknowledgments.} We are grateful to Laurin K\"{o}hler-Schindler, Stephen Muirhead, Gábor Pete and Alejandro Rivera for inspiring discussions.
-Moreover, we are grateful to Christophe Garban for helpful comments on a previous version of this paper.
+\paragraph{Acknowledgments.} We are extremely grateful to Gábor Pete for very inspiring discussions about instability properties for the pivotal set.
+Moreover, we would like to thank Laurin K\"{o}hler-Schindler, Stephen Muirhead and Alejandro Rivera for inspiring discussions, and Christophe Garban for helpful comments on a previous version of this paper.
+Finally, we wish to thank two anonymous referees for helpful comments.

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No 851565).
 Both authors are supported by the NCCR SwissMAP funded by the Swiss NSF; HV is supported by the SNF Grant No 175505.